fncischen/OpenSC2K/README.md

 1. `git clone https://github.com/rage8885/OpenSC2K` or download this repository
 1. `cd OpenSC2K`
 1. `yarn install` downloads and installs the dependancies
-1. `yarn start` to run

-### Windows (not tested)
-1. `git clone https://github.com/rage8885/OpenSC2K` or download this repository
-1. `cd OpenSC2K`
-1. `npm install --global --production windows-build-tools` (as admin) installs Windows specific prerequisites
-1. `npm config set msvs_version 2015 --global` changes config to use correct version of msvs
-1. Close all shell/cmd windows and open a new one (non-admin) to reload npm config with correct version
-1. Navigate to the OpenSC2K directory
-1. `yarn install` downloads and installs the dependencies
-1. `yarn start` to run
+1. `yarn dev` to run

 ## Usage
-By default, a city included in the /assets/cities/ folder will load.
-Open the debug controls (top right) and select City -> Open City to select a valid SimCity 2000 .sc2 save file to import.
-The City -> Save City option will export the currently active city as a compressed JSON data file.
-The ability to re-import these files has yet to be implemented.
+By default, a test city included in the /assets/cities/ folder will load.
+Currently you must modify the `/src/city/load.js` file to load different cities.

+Requires two files from the Windows 95 Special Edition version of SimCity 2000: `LARGE.DAT` and `PAL_MSTR.BMP`.
+These must be placed in the `/assets/import/` directory prior to starting the game.
+The files will be automatically parsed and used for all in game graphics.

 ### Controls
  - `WASD` to move the camera viewport